This course is open for applications.

 Learning and Teaching

-There are no exams on this course, and assessment is through design-based course work, presentations, written assignments and research projects.
+There are no exams on this course and you'll be assessed through design-based course work, presentations, written assignments and research projects.

 The course is recognised by Creative Skillset, the Sector Skills Council, and carries the Creative Skillset Tick indicating courses appropriate for a creative industries career.

-You will be based at City Campus,with access to some of the best technical and creative resources in the country, enabling you to:
+Learn at our City Campus, with access to some of the best technical and creative resources in the country.

-- access Printed Textiles rooms with facilities for screen print, dyeing, fabric manipulation, embellishment and decoration, plus digital, photo and heat transfer printing
+Construct garments in our industry standard sample and sewing room and develop technical skills in knit and digital embroidery.
+Access printed textiles rooms with facilities for screen print, dyeing, fabric manipulation, embellishment and decoration, plus digital, photo and heat transfer printing.

-- bring 2D ideas to life in our Print Centre, using the latest equipment for screen printing, etching, digital printing and lithography.
+Experiment with materials, alternative forms and wearables in our physical making studios.
+Bring 2D ideas to life in our print centre, using the latest equipment for screen printing, etching, digital printing and lithography.

 Careers / Further study